Supported Sets -- A New Foundation For Nominal Sets And Automata: Preliminaries on Nominal Sets

-Throughout the paper, $M$ will be a submonoid of $(A^A,\cdot,\id_A)$ for a set $A$, written $M\le A^A$, which most of the results are parametric in.
+Throughout the paper, $M$ will be a submonoid of $(A^A,\cdot,\id_A)$ for a set $A$, written $M\le A^A$, in which most of the results are parametric.
 The set $A$ is called the set of \emph{atoms}, which can intuitively be understood as names of registers or data-values that appear in the input of an automaton or as names used for binding operations.
-The submonoid $M$ determines a subset of maps of interest, that contains the identity and is closed under composition.
+The submonoid $M$ determines a subset of maps of interest, closed under composition.
 Thus, we use $\cdot$ both for map composition and monoid-multiplication, and moreover, the unit of the monoid $M$ is simply $\id_A$.

-An element $x\in X$ of an $M$-set $(X,\cdot)$ can be understood as some structure with elements from $A$ embedded, for example, $\lambda$-expressions whose variable names are elements of $A$, or states in a register automaton that keep track of characters from an input alphabet $A$.
-For $f\colon A\to A$, $f\in M$, and $x\in X$, the element $f\cdot x\in X$ is intuitively obtained by replacing every $a$ in $x$ with $f(a)$. \begin{example} For every set $A$ and $M\le A^A$, the following sets are $M$-sets: \begin{enumerate} \item The set $A$ itself with the action $m\cdot a := m(a)$, for $m\in M$, $a\in A$. \item If $X$ is an $M$-set, then so is $\Powf(X)$, the set of finite subsets of $X$, where the action is defined point-wise:

-\item Every set $D$ can be equipped with the \emph{discrete} $M$-set structure: \( m\cdot d = d \text{ for all }m\in M, d\in D. \) \item The set $M$ itself is an $M$-set with monoid multiplication (from the left) as the action.
-When defining the $M$-set action as a homomorphism (\autoref{actionAsHom}), this action corresponds to the monoid homomorphism